dinastyoffreedom/p2pool/README.md

 ### Windows

 **Note:** *Windows SmartScreen may block incoming connections by files that are "Downloaded from the Internet".
-You can allow 'p2pool.exe' and 'monerod.exe' by double-clicking them, clicking "More Info", then click "Run Anyway" and then closing them immediately so you can run them from the command line.
+You can allow 'p2pool.exe' and 'dinastycoind.exe' by double-clicking them, clicking "More Info", then click "Run Anyway" and then closing them immediately so you can run them from the command line.
 Advanced users can use the PowerShell cmdlet `Unblock-File` to remove this flag.*

-1. Download the latest P2Pool binaries [here](https://github.com/SChernykh/p2pool/releases/latest).
+1. Download the latest P2Pool binaries [here](https://github.com/dinastyoffreedom/p2pool/releases/latest).
     - Alternatively, grab the latest source code for P2Pool and [build it](#build-instructions).
-2. Download the latest XMRig binary [here](https://github.com/xmrig/xmrig/releases/latest).
+2. Download the latest CMRig binary [here](https://github.com/DCYig/DCYig/releases/latest).
 3. Expand the P2Pool binaries into an appropriate location (`%USERPROFILE%/bin` or `C:/bin/` are good options)
 4. Expand XMRig binary into an appropriate location (the same folder as P2Pool is fine).
-5. Prepare huge pages to work properly (each instance of monerod/P2Pool/XMRig needs them):
+5. Prepare huge pages to work properly (each instance of dinastycoind/P2Pool/XMRig needs them):
    - On Windows 10 or above, run XMRig at least once as Administrator (right-click Run As Administrator)
-   - On earlier versions of Windows, you'll need to run XMRig as Administrator at least once per login.
+   - On earlier versions of Windows, you'll need to run DCYig as Administrator at least once per login.
 6. Open a command prompt and navigate to the folder where you extracted P2Pool.

 **Note:** *When running the below commands, Windows Firewall may prompt to allow connections, click "Allow" if prompted.*

-7. Start `monerod` with the following command/options:
+7. Start `dinastycoind` with the following command/options:
 ```
-.\Monero\monerod.exe --zmq-pub tcp://127.0.0.1:18083 --disable-dns-checkpoints --enable-dns-blocklist
+.\Dinastycoin\dinastycoind.exe --zmq-pub tcp://127.0.0.1:37175 --disable-dns-checkpoints --enable-dns-blocklist
 ```
 **Note:** The `--zmq-pub` option is required for P2Pool to work properly.
 8. Start P2Pool with the following command/options: